Individual problems in marriage counseling

 Sometimes, however, improving communication is not enough.

-They may have a long history of “no fighting,” yet both remain discontent, unsettled, or sad.
-For many, this is a developmental challenge, and requires them to look more deeply into the conflict, to find the dreams that reside there
+Although they may have a long history of “no fighting,” both remain discontented, unsettled, or sad.
+For many, this is a developmental challenge that requires them to look more deeply into the conflict to find their dreams.

-I hope in this post to demonstrate two things: one is that working with couples is a challenging undertaking.
-It becomes an impossibly aimless one without a good assessment.
-The assessment results I’ve listed here are routine for myself and my team.
-We know what each of these marital elements are and we have specific interventions to turn them from a “problem” into a “strength.”
+I hope this post demonstrates two things: working with couples is challenging, and without a good assessment, it becomes impossibly aimless.
+The assessment results I’ve listed here are routine for my team and me.
+We know each of these marital elements, and we have specific interventions to turn them from a “problem” into a “strength.”

 Two, I want to outline one couple’s clinical issues and how helpful it is to both the couple and the therapist, to have a roadmap to assist them in solving them.